j3soon/arxiv-utils/README.md

 ## Screenshots

 The paper id in the title has been removed automatically!
+A direct download link is added to download PDF with paper's title as the filename!
 ![](screenshots/abstract.png)
 Finally...
 Meaningful paper title instead of paper id!
 (For Firefox, this is achieved through a custom PDF container.)
 ![](screenshots/pdf.png)
 Difficult to get back to abstract page...
 Click to get back to abstract page!
 ![](screenshots/pdf2.png)
 TADA~ The abstract page is shown at the right of the PDF page!
 Both with meaningful title!
 ![](screenshots/abstract2.png)
 The button is disabled if not in ArXiv's domain.
 Meaningful bookmark titles.
 ![](screenshots/bookmarks.png)
 Meaningful OneTab entries!
 (Google Chrome only)
 ![](screenshots/onetab.png)